Star Trek: Discovery season 4: Marketing

 In February 2021, Martin-Green appeared in a marketing campaign for Super Bowl LV advertising the rebranded streaming service Paramount+.
 Martin-Green then revealed the first teaser for the season during a panel for the "First Contact Day" virtual event on April 5, 2021, celebrating the franchise on the fictional holiday marking first contact between humans and aliens in the Star Trek universe.
 The teaser revealed the season's new uniforms.
-A full trailer and key art poster were revealed during a panel for the season at New York Comic-Con in October.
+A full trailer and key art poster were revealed during a panel for the season at New York Comic Con in October.
 Multiple commentators discussing the trailer highlighted Burnham's new role as captain.
 Scott Snowden at Space.com felt the approach to Burnham had not changed despite the promotion and said the trailer's premise of "a strange anomaly threatens the entire galaxy" was essentially the same as the third season's story.

 Release

 Streaming and broadcast

 The season premiered on Paramount+ in the United States on November 18, 2021, and the first seven episodes were released through December 30.
 The remaining six episodes were released from February 10 to March 17, 2022.
 Bell Media broadcast the season in Canada on the specialty channels CTV Sci-Fi Channel (English) and Z (French) on the same day as the U.S., before streaming episodes on Crave.
+In August 2023, Star Trek content was removed from Crave and the season began streaming on Paramount+ in Canada.
+It would continue to be broadcast on CTV Sci-Fi and be available on CTV.ca and the CTV app.

 Netflix originally held the streaming rights for the season in another 188 countries as with the previous seasons, but two days before the season's international debut, ViacomCBS announced that it had bought back the international streaming rights to Discovery from Netflix effective immediately.
 This meant the season would be streamed in other countries on Paramount+ once the service was available there some time in 2022.
 The announcement led to backlash from international fans for its timing and the fact that the season would not be available in other countries at the same time as it was released in the U.S. and Canada.
 On November 24, ViacomCBS acknowledged the backlash and said the season would be made available internationally through several avenues: it would begin releasing on Paramount+ for markets where the service had already launched, starting with the first two episodes on November 26; episodes would air multiple times a week on the free streaming service Pluto TV in other territories; and episodes would be available for digital purchase in some countries.